aflynn0213/FantasyPlayerEvaluation/ProjectionSystem/README.md

 #### Model Evaluation:
 The trained model's performance is evaluated using various metrics, including R-squared score, Mean Absolute Percentage Error (MAPE), and Mean Squared Error (MSE), on the testing data.
 The importance of features in predicting player performance is visualized using the plot_importance function.

+### How to Use
+- Ensure that the required Python libraries, including pandas, numpy, xgboost, scikit-learn, and matplotlib, are installed.
+- Place the player data CSV file named "fangraphs_stats.csv" in the same directory as the script.
+- Execute the script.
+It will preprocess the data, tune hyperparameters, train the XGBoost model, evaluate its performance, and visualize feature importance.

 ## Step 2: Player Performance Prediction with GRU Model
 This Python script aims to predict player performance using a GRU (Gated Recurrent Unit) model.
 The script leverages historical player data from a CSV file named "fangraphs_stats.csv" to train the model and make predictions.
 ### Objective
 The primary goal of this script is to predict player performance based on various statistical features, such as walk percentage (BB%), strikeout percentage (K%), and barrel percentage (Barrel%), among others.
 The predictions are made for each player's performance in the upcoming season.